Zuletzt aktualisiert / Last modified:

 Samuel Hahnemann was born on 10 April 1755

 Placebo and nocebo effects are not only found in medicine.
 These effects accompany us in daily life always and everywhere and are not bad in themselves.
-The ambience of a restaurant makes the schnitzel taste better and if “coffee” and not “café” is on the drinks menu, the taste will be judged more critically.
+The ambience of a restaurant makes the schnitzel taste better and if “Coffee” and not “Viennese coffee specialties” is on the drinks menu, the taste will be judged more critically.
 The tricky thing about placebo/nocebo effects is that they are not subjective “imaginations” or apparent effects, but objectively measurable or observable changes.
 The effect is real.
 The particular malice of these effects in medicine lies in the fact that they occur in medicine and pseudomedicine both effectively positive and negative.

 However, the placebo and nocebo effects are not based on specific individual causes.
 There is no causal “physical-chemical” relationship.
 It doesn’t matter with which acting or method one works.
 The placebo and nocebo effects are neither specifically causal, nor can they be realized at will by certain events or actions.
 The positive placebo and “vice versa” negative Nocebo effects result from the whole spectrum of expectations, desires and hopes of each individual against the background of his religious and ideological views, its education including its completely subjective life and illness experiences.
 All this is conditioning.
 Placebo and nocebo effects can literally be caused by anything, as long as it is “psychologically” significant for the individual, or – to put it casually – corresponds to gut feeling.